andyfitzsuse/andyfitz.github.io/posts/smartsheet-exit.md

 ## Mission accomplished

 As of this month, my saga has come to a close.
-Smartsheet made my role redundant and I’m grateful that they did.

 My duty of care to what was once an idea is now over.
 I no longer need to be the caretaker for customers, colleagues, and the technology that made it all real.
 It’s all in safe hands.